 - You can lose your driver’s license for up to six months for a first marijuana conviction and up to a year for a second conviction.

-Student Drug Offense Penalties
+Student Drug Offense Penalties in PA

 Any drug-related conviction can prevent you from obtaining federal student aid or could impact your ability to be eligible for student aid for subsequent semesters or years.